chuchunf/leetcode-scala-3/src/main/scala/hashmap/hashmap.md

 HashMap could effectively change the complexity **from loop O(n) to lookup O(1)**.

 - Two sum: the expected value is known;
-- Repeating character: the character is known;
+- First non-repeating character: the character is known;
-- Happy number: The list of unhappy number built along the way.
+- Happy number: The list of unhappy number built along the way is known.

+The key idea of Hash Table is to use a hash function to map keys to buckets.

 Hashmap is also an effective way to hold discrete key or non-number key for easy processing